 Man charged in Palm Springs fertility clinic bombing after being arrested by FBI at New York's JFK airport

-A man was arrested at John F. Kennedy International Airport in New York City overnight and charged in connection with last month's bombing outside a fertility clinic in Palm Springs, California, authorities announced Wednesday.
+A man was charged Wednesday in connection with last month's bombing outside a fertility clinic in Palm Springs, California, after being apprehended in Europe and flown to New York City, where he was he was arrested overnight, authorities said.

-Daniel Park of Washington state was charged with providing and attempting to provide material support to a terrorist, U.S. Attorney Bilal Essayli announced during a news conference.
+Daniel Park, 32, of Washington state is charged with providing and attempting to provide material support to a terrorist, U.S. Attorney Bilal Essayli announced during a news conference.

-Park is accused of shipping approximately 180 pounds of ammonium nitrate to the bomber, who was identified by officials as 25-year-old Guy Bartkus, Essayli said.
-Ammonium nitrate is commonly used as a precursor to construct homemade bombs.
-The U.S. attorney said Park shares Bartkus' extremist beliefs.
+Park is accused of shipping approximately 180 pounds of ammonium nitrate — commonly used as a precursor to construct homemade explosives — to the bomber, who was identified by officials as 25-year-old Guy Bartkus.
+Bartkus died in the blast outside the American Reproductive Centers fertility clinic on May 17.
+Four other people were injured in the explosion.

-Bartkus stated in writings or recordings that he was against bringing people into the world against their will, according to law enforcement sources familiar with the investigation.
+According to the criminal complaint filed Wednesday, "Bartkus's attack was motivated by his pro-mortalism, anti-natalism, and anti-pro-life ideology, which is the belief that individuals should not be born without their consent and that non-existence is best."

-Park paid for an additional 90 pounds of ammonium nitrate that was shipped to Bartkus in the days leading up to the May 17 bombing, Essayli said.
+Investigators said Park also paid for an additional 90 pounds of ammonium nitrate that was shipped to Bartkus in the days leading up to the bombing.

 Park spent approximately two weeks visiting Bartkus' residence in Twentynine Palms, California, in late January and early February and ran "experiments" in his garage, Essayli said.